ds-104/datac104-website/hce.md

   <td>
     <ul>
       <li>How do humans interact with a particular technology?</li>
-      <li>How does the delegation affect responsibility?</li>
+      <li>How is risk and responsibility distributed in a sociotechnical system?
+Whose agency is affected?</li>
       <li>How does a sociotechnical system come about and change over time?
-Through which pressures and mechanisms?</li>
+Through which pressures and mechanism?</li>
     </ul>
   </td>
   </tr>